nukopian/DBIx-Squirrel/README.md

 - **Resolving an association**

-    Fetching the reference to the associated database object is accomplished by calling the helper function without any arguments.
+    Fetching the reference to the associated database entity is accomplished by calling the helper function without any arguments.

     When no association exists in this scenario, a helper returns `undef`.